** EDIT **

 You will find that the script / policy will re-run almost immediately once the registry key has been removed.
 This will save you countless hours over the course of setting up your sidecar scripts – something I wish I had worked out at the start of the project and not the end!!

-Well that wraps up my first post – I will have the full solution available on my GitHub account for your perusal (link here), so please have a look, have a play, and if you use the example, or improve the solution, please feel free to let me know below in the comments or on my twitter @powers_hell.
+Well that wraps up my first post – I will have the full solution available on my GitHub account, so please have a look, have a play, and if you use the example, or improve the solution, please feel free to let me know below in the comments or on my twitter @powers_hell.